What Fruits & Vegetables Can Chameleons Eat?

-Most chameleons are carnivores: They subsist on a variety of insects and small vertebrates.
+According to Reptiles Magazine, most chameleons are carnivores: they subsist on a variety of insects and small vertebrates.
 However, a few species eat small amounts of plant matter along with their proteins.
 Chameleon keepers should provide their omnivorous captives with regular offerings of dark, leafy greens and small pieces of fruit.
 Always consult your veterinarian before making changes to your pet's diet.

 Despite the longstanding belief among herpetologists and herpetoculturists that chameleons are exclusively carnivorous, keepers have documented many species voluntarily consuming vegetables, fruit or leaves.
 Veiled chameleons (Chamaeleo calyptratus) are among the species most eager to consume plant material, but panther (Furcifer pardalis), Oustalet's (Furcifer oustaleti), Jackson's (Trioceros jacksonii) and Meller's chameleons (Trioceros melleri) also consume vegetation.
 Other omnivorous species undoubtedly exist.

-Many kinds of berries, including blueberries, grapes, strawberries, raspberries and blackberries, are suitable fruits for chameleons.
-Cut fruits into cubes shorter than the width of your lizard's head to ensure he can safely swallow them.
+Many kinds of berries, including blueberries, grapes, strawberries, raspberries and blackberries, are suitable fruits for chameleons in addition to an insect diet.
+You should cut fruits into cubes shorter than the width of your lizard's head to ensure he can safely swallow them.
 Your lizard may relish thin slices of apple, pear or peach.
 Avoid offering your pet acidic fruits, such as oranges, limes or grapefruit.

 Most dark green, leafy vegetables are suitable dietary items for chameleon species that eat plants.
-Try collard, mustard and turnip greens, parsley and dandelion greens.
-However, avoid feeding chameleons spinach, kale or lettuces, as they can cause nutritional deficiencies.
+Reptiles Magazine recommends collard, mustard and turnip greens, parsley and dandelion greens as the best in nutrition for your chameleon.
 Shredded carrots, sweet potato and watercress are suitable vegetables for chameleons.